RStainforth/oca-phd/README.md

 Example use at the command line:

-    db2soc -r 123456 -f 123456
+    db2soc -r 123456 -f 123456 --
 The argument passed to the '-r' option is the run ID.
 LOCAS then searches for the corresponding SOC file '123456_Run.root' in the 'locas-plus/data/runs/soc' directory.
 If found, it will then search for the corresponding shadowing values based on the '-f' argument, stored in the LOCAS data directory (data/shadowing).
 For the shadowing values due to the AV Hold-Down ropes LOCAS will search the 'locas-plus/data/shadowing/avhd' directory for a file of the form 'avhd_123456.ratdb'.
 The shadowing values for the other enveloping geometry which surrounds the AV will be searched for in the 'locas-plus/data/shadowing/geo' directory, specifically to check if the file 'geo_123456.ratdb' exists.
 The values contained within these respective .ratdb files are then inserted into the SOC file.

 NOTE: ROOT doesn't actually allow for entries to be re-written on pre-existing ROOT trees.
 In essence, 'db2soc' actually first duplicates the SOC ROOT tree object located on the file, edits the required entries and overwrites the entire tree itself.

 In addition, currently, 'db2soc' can also insert values passed at the command line into the SOC file.
 This is useful for debugging of LOCAS.
 For instance at the command line:

-	db2soc -r 123456 -s 500 -x 2000 -y 2000 -z 0
+	db2soc -r 123456 -s 500 -x 2000 -y 2000 -z 0 --
 Forces the SOC::SourceID entry on the SOC file "123456_Run.root" to be 500 and the laserball manipulator position to be (2000, 2000, 0) mm.
 In practice these entries should be written at the SOC processing level i.e. when the SOC file is written in the first place.
 But for now this feature is included as it is useful to test and debug various LOCAS processes which are subject to change.
 Obviously, if a SOC file contains simulated data corresponding to a run at the centre of the detector and the laserball manipulator position is forced using the '-x', '-y' and '-z' options - the data will lose any significance.

 To find out which entries on the SOC file can be forced type 'db2soc --help' at the command line to view all the current available options.
+It always recommended to end executable commands on the command line with the '--' termination token.

 soc2locas
 ==========